 This type of cookware is specially made to ensure that food can be cooked without adding extra oil or water.
 In order to work properly, waterless cookware needs even heating, rapid heat transfer as well as a material that can retain heat inside the cookware.

 Typical waterless cookware is made up of several layers.
 The cooking surface consists of high-grade stainless steel that prevents the transfer of metallic taste to your food.
 Some manufacturers use surgical stainless steel which is the highest grade of steel available.
 The heating surface of waterless cookware is made of copper or aluminum layers packed with stainless steel layers.
-An iron core is usually placed between them to serve as a better conductor of heat; it also retains heat longer and distributes heat more equally than other materials.
+An iron core is usually placed between them to help retain heat longer.

 In order to seal the moisture inside the cookware, a special steam-release valve lid is used.
-The function of the lid is to prevent the escape of moisture from the food while it’s being cooked.
+The function of the lid is to prevent the escape of moisture from the food.
 It works by forming a seal with the pot as the heat increases and vapor is formed, thus resulting in the food getting cooked without water and without drying out.
-An advantage of this method of cooking is that the food will hardly lose its nutrients and flavor because it gets cooked in their own natural juices.
+An advantage of this method of cooking is that the food will hardly lose its nutrients and flavor because it gets cooked in its own natural juices.
 Due to the iron core, a steady temperature will be maintained inside the cookware and the food will get cooked faster.

 Some waterless cookware has a steam control valve built-in to regulate the amount of steam in the cookware and also to detect when steam rushes out of the valve.
 The cookware emits a whistling sound that ensures the user knows when to turn the temperature down or put the stove off.
-This has the advantages of ensuring that the food is cooked at a regulated temperature and also saves energy.
+This helps to ensure that the food is cooked at a regulated temperature and also saves energy.

 Why should you Use Waterless Cookware?

-The major reasons why people opt for waterless cookware include the facts that it saves money, energy and time and it also encourages healthy cooking.
+The major reasons why people opt for waterless cookware include the fact that it saves money, energy, and time and it also encourages healthy cooking.
 Other reasons are addressed below.